If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Mesh bag or closed-top basket
+• Mesh laundry bag or dishwasher basket

-• Baby safe detergent
+• Baby-safe detergent

-2. Wash the Bottles
+2. Load the Dishwasher

-3. Remove the Bottles
+3. Remove and Store

 How to Sterilize Baby Bottles

-On Stove
+On the Stove (Boiling)

 • Time: 20 minutes